ra1028/swift-mod/README.md

 ### Swift Version Support

-`swift-mod` depends on [SwiftSyntax](https://github.com/apple/swift-syntax) that the version in use must match the toolchain version.
+`swift-mod` depends on [SwiftSyntax](https://github.com/apple/swift-syntax) that the version in use must match the toolchain version until Swift 5.7.
 So you should use swift-mod version that built with compatible version of Swift you are using.

 |Swift Version|Last Supported swift-mod Release|